How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 What If My Lecture Video Is Really Long?

 VidNotes handles videos of any length.
-A 3-hour lecture will take a bit longer to process than a 30-minute one, but the transcription quality remains high.
-Long videos are actually where transcription provides the most value — a 3-hour lecture transcript is searchable in ways the video never could be.
+A 3-hour lecture takes a bit longer to process than a 30-minute one, but the transcription quality stays high.
+Long videos are actually where transcription pays off most.
+A 3-hour lecture transcript is searchable in ways the video never could be.

 How Accurate Is AI Transcription Compared to Manual Note-Taking?